 Product Sense is all about creating solutions today that will fix users' problems tomorrow.
 It's the skill of anticipating future challenges and needs, even when we don't have all the answers right now.
 A good product manager is able to take limited information and make decisions that will not only solve immediate problems but also keep delivering value as user needs evolve.

-In this blog, we'll explore product sense in more detail, how to sharpen this vital skill, and why mastering it is essential for building products that stand the test of time.
+In this blog, we'll explore product management sense in more detail, how to sharpen this vital skill, and why mastering it is essential for building products that stand the test of time.

 What is Product Sense?

 In product management, there is rarely a "perfect solution."
 So, how do product managers know what solution to build?
+This is where understanding product sense meaning becomes crucial.

 It’s one thing to look back and decide whether a solution worked.
 But it is another to look forward and create solutions that we hope will work.
 This is where product sense becomes crucial.